 Regardless of how good a product may be, choosing whether or not to subscribe may ultimately come down to cost.
 As we’ve already discussed above, Microsoft offers two editions of Windows 365 and both of them have a range of configurations that clients can pick from.
 This should help all businesses that want Cloud PCs to find something that can fit within their budget.

 So small businesses with less than 300 users and massive organizations with countless users can all potentially find a subscription that suits them.
 The pricing model has fees starting from $20 per user per month for the lowest-end SKU, up to $162 per user per month for the most expensive one.
 In addition, unlike with the consumption-based pricing model that you get with Azure Virtual Desktop, Windows 365 gives you fixed monthly subscriptions.
-And if you need to scale up then you are given the option of getting a different subscription as well.
+And if you need to scale up, you have the option of getting a different subscription, as well.

 Clients with the Windows 365 Business subscription can get a single virtual core, 2GB of RAM, and 64GB of storage for the starting price of $20.

 However, this fee is only available for clients that have Windows Hybrid Benefit.
-The latter is Microsoft’s Bring-Your-Own license model that is designed to help clients to apply existing (or new) licenses toward the cost of a product.
+The latter is Microsoft’s Bring-Your-Own license model.
+It is ideal in helping clients apply existing (or new) licenses toward the cost of a product.
 If not, then that cost goes up to $24.

 But, if your organization requires a lot more, you can pay $158 for eight virtual cores, 32GB of RAM, and 512GB of storage.
 The same situation regarding Windows Hybrid Benefit applies here and so without it, the fee goes up to $162.